GIS-sys/PTAS_implementation/readme.md

 # Plan of proof of algorithm

-(the step-by-step description of algorithm for now can be found if you start reading comments in main.py and go into every package on the way)

 1) moving and scaling points while preprocessing obviously do not change the approximation factor of algorithm

 2) rounding while preprocessing changes optimal length in not more than 1+1/n times (lemma 2.1 in paper (1))